6 Best Calendar Apps in 2026

 Additionally, for those who can't create an account, you can set up a virtual one for them, ideal for kids and grandparents (who are less tech-savvy).

-This is a great all-around calendar for mobile and social users.
+This is a great all-around calendar for mobile and social users who need collaborative scheduling with groups.

 TimeTree logo